Skip to main content

 Mechanisms of chromatin organization and reprogramming in totipotent mammalian zygotes

-Our research addresses the question of how life starts.
+Our project addressed the question of how life starts, which is of fundamental importance for continuation of a species and human reproductive health.
 Fertilization of egg by sperm generates a one-cell embryo that has the potential to generate an entire organism.
 Initially, the one-cell embryo is not competent to express its genome.
 Instead, this large cell is stockpiled with maternal RNA and protein that control diverse biological processes.
 A key transition is the handover of control from the egg genome to the embryo genome.
-This genome awakening is essential for life to proceed and is controlled by largely unidentified maternal factors in mammals.
-We focus on identifying these activators of genome awakening and to study their mechanism in vivo and in vitro.
-Our work also investigates how the embryonic genome is folded in three-dimensional space.
-Elucidating the mechanisms of genome awakening and folding are important because they are fundamental to life.
-Since the factors are efficient at reprogramming and activating the embryonic genome, their manipulation in other cell types has potential implications for regenerative medicine.
+This genome “awakening” known as zygotic genome activation (ZGA) is essential for life to proceed and is controlled by largely unidentified maternal factors in mammals.
+We focused on identifying novel regulators of ZGA and studied their mechanisms in vivo and in vitro.
+Specifically, we discovered a transcription factor called NR5A2 that functions as the “spark of life” because it activates expression of the majority of genes that are expressed in the early mouse embryo.
+We determined a cryo-electron microscopy structure of NR5A2 bound to a nucleosome, revealing the mechanism by which it unwraps DNA from its packaging and facilitates transcription.
+We also discovered that the three-dimensional folding of the genome is influenced by molecular machines that are important for DNA replication.
+Together, our studies identified key regulators of genome awakening and folding, two processes that are fundamental to life.
+The manipulation of reprogramming factors like NR5A2 in other cell types has the potential to revolutionize regenerative medicine.

-Our key finding is that genome folding is affected by proteins that are essential for DNA replication.
-Prior to this work, it was known that DNA is folded into loops by a process of loop extrusion that is mediated by cohesin proteins in interphase cells.
-We have also shown that cohesin is required for loop formation in early embryos.
-The progressive growth of loops stops when the extrusion machinery encounters a transcription factor called CTCF.
+Another aim was to test how chromatin-bound complexes affect genome folding.
+DNA is folded into loops by a process of loop extrusion that is mediated by the cohesin complex in interphase cells.
+Our previous work showed that cohesin is required for loops in early embryos.
+The progressive growth of loops is stopped when the loop extrusion machinery encounters a chromatin-bound protein called CTCF.
 This was the only known barrier to loop extrusion in vertebrates.
-Our work revealed that the replicative helicase MCM complex forms a randomly placed extrusion barrier that hinders loop extrusion and affects gene expression.
-These findings open up the possibility to investigate the molecular properties of MCM proteins that make them into barriers and to determine which other barriers exist in eukaryotic cells.
+Our work revealed that the replicative helicase MCM complex forms randomly placed extrusion barriers that hinder loop extrusion and affect gene expression (Nature 2022; Curr Opin Genet Dev 2024).
+These findings opened up the possibility to investigate the molecular properties that confer barrier function to proteins and understand more comprehensively how genome folding occurs in the complex chromatin environment.